Luinder Avila: Professional career

 On March 3, 2018, Avila signed with the Kansas City Royals as an international free agent.
 He made his professional debut with the Dominican Summer League Royals.
 Avila returned to the DSL Royals in 2019, recording a 6.41 ERA and 22 strikeouts over 12 appearances.
 He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.

 Avila returned to action in 2021 with the rookie–level Arizona League Royals and Single–A Columbia Fireflies.
 In 14 games (10 starts) for the two affiliates, he compiled a 3–6 record and 4.66 ERA with 51 strikeouts across 58 innings pitched.
 Avila returned to Columbia in 2022, making 26 starts and registering a 6–10 record and 4.54 ERA with 97 strikeouts across 115 innings of work.
 He spent the 2023 campaign with the High–A Quad Cities River Bandits, logging a 4–7 record and 4.39 ERA with 102 strikeouts in 108 2/3 innings pitched across 22 games (20 starts).

 In 2024, Avila made 20 starts split between the Double–A Northwest Arkansas Naturals and Triple–A Omaha Storm Chasers, compiling a 6–5 record and 4.14 ERA with 85 strikeouts across 87 innings of work.
 Following the season, the Royals added Avila to their 40-man roster to protect him from the Rule 5 draft.

 Avila was optioned to Triple-A Omaha to begin the 2025 season, where he logged a 2–2 record and 4.67 ERA with 51 strikeouts in 44 1/3 innings pitched across 10 games (nine starts).
-On August 11, 2025, Ávila was promoted to the major leagues for the first time.
+On August 11, 2025, Avila was promoted to the major leagues for the first time.
+On September 10, Avila recorded his first career win, tossing two scoreless innings against the Cleveland Guardians.
+He made 13 appearances for Kansas City during his rookie campaign, posting a 1-1 record and 1.29 ERA with 16 strikeouts over 14 innings of work.

+Avila was optioned to Triple-A Omaha to begin the 2026 season.
+He made 21 appearances (including 12 starts) for the Royals, compiling a 5–4 record and 5.53 ERA with 61 strikeouts across 70 innings pitched.
+On August 5, 2026, Avila underwent Tommy John surgery, ruling him out for the remainder of the season.